-Our team at Natural Tissue Hernia Repair Associates provides safe, durable, effective hernia surgeries.
-We specialize in the Shouldice method, which was developed during World War II to keep recruits healthy.
+Our team at ANSA Health provides safe, durable, effective hernia surgeries.
+We utilize the Shouldice method, which was developed during World War II to keep recruits healthy.
 So it has stood the test of time.
-Read on to learn more about the procedure.
+Read on to learn more about the procedure

-The surgery is usually performed under only a local anesthetic, which helps to keep costs and recovery time down.
+The surgery is usually performed under only a local anaesthetic, with sedation which helps to keeps complications and recovery time down.
 We don’t need any fancy plastic inserts into your body to fix this hernia.

 We strive for minimal tension or pulling during this procedure, allowing patients to remain comfortable throughout the procedure.